-A company that is resident in Ireland for Irish tax purposes will be subject to corporation tax on its worldwide profits and gains regardless of where those profits arise.
+A company resident in Ireland for Irish tax purposes will be subject to corporation tax on its worldwide profits and gains regardless of where those profits arise.
 A company that is not tax resident in Ireland is liable to corporation tax in Ireland if it carries on a trade in Ireland through a branch or agency.

-A non-Irish company may also be subject to corporation tax on gains realised on the disposal of Irish-situated assets used for such a trade carried on in Ireland or realised on the disposal of certain specified Irish assets, including Irish land or buildings or shares in a company that derive the greater part of their value from Irish land or buildings.
+A non-Irish tax resident company may be subject to corporation tax on gains realised on the disposal of Irish-situated assets used for such a trade carried on in Ireland or realised on the disposal of certain specified Irish assets, including Irish land or buildings or shares in a company that derive the greater part of their value from Irish land or buildings.
+Also, in circumstances where a non-Irish tax resident entity sells Irish patent rights in return for a capital sum, a charge to Irish tax can arise at a rate of 25%.

-A company will generally be considered tax resident in Ireland if it is centrally managed and controlled in Ireland, regardless of where the company is incorporated.
-If a company is incorporated in Ireland, the general rule is that the company will be Irish tax resident unless it is tax resident in another country pursuant to the terms of a double-tax treaty.
+A company will generally be considered tax resident in Ireland if it is centrally managed and controlled in Ireland, regardless of where it is incorporated.
+If a company is incorporated in Ireland, the general rule is that the company will be Irish tax resident unless it is tax resident in another country under the terms of a double-tax treaty.